raseribanez/PyColorList/README.md

 3. STAND-ALONE:
     Just open her up in IDLE and you can see the code (and values) (It will also run in IDLE)

+ I am making a very simple Pygame app to go with this, that allows the user to test a colour by creating a small window with a background colour displaying a colour of choice